TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/passwordreset-problemresettinguserpassword.md

       "visibility": "hasErrorData==no",
       "order": 4,
       "controlType": "textbox",
-      "displayLabel": "What is the username of the user whose password the admin is trying to reset?", "content": null,
+      "displayLabel": "Which user is experiencing this problem?", "content": null,
       "watermarkText": "For example 'joe@contoso.com'.",
       "infoBalloonText": null,